helloitsjoe/next-custom-server-repro/README.md

 PAGES ABOUT Async Store enabled true
 ```

-Navigate to `http://localhost:3000` (`app` directory), and you will see the following error:

 #### `__NEXT_PRIVATE_PREBUNDLED_REACT=next`

-Without this private env var, the app router does not work in dev.
+Without this private env var, the app router does not work in dev, with the following error:

 ```bash
 - error Error [ERR_PACKAGE_PATH_NOT_EXPORTED]: Package subpath './server.edge' is not defined by "exports" in /Users/joe/PROJECTS/next-custom-server-repro/node_modules/react-dom/package.json